0xd4d/dnlib/README.md

     	Console.WriteLine("rid: {0}", typeDefRids[i]);
 ```

 You don't need to create a `ModuleDefMD`, though.
-See `DotNetFile`.
+See `MetadataFactory`.